International Student Identity Card

-The International Student Identity Card (ISIC) is an internationally accepted proof of student status.
-This ID verifies students and grants them access to a diverse selection of benefits and discounts around the world.
-With the ISIC card a student may redeem discounts for travel, accommodation, visiting cultural institutions and other various benefits.
+The International Student Identity Card (ISIC) serves as internationally recognized proof of student status and offers access to various benefits and discounts globally, including travel, accommodation, and cultural institutions.
 The ISIC Association also issues the International Youth Travel Card (IYTC) for non-students, and the International Teacher Identity Card (ITIC) for teachers and professors.
-The membership fee varies country by country.
+Membership fees for these cards vary by country.

 ISIC Association

 The ISIC Association is a non-profit membership organisation legally registered in Denmark.

 The ISIC card is administered and managed at a global level by the ISIC Service Office d.o.o.
 The ISIC Service Office d.o.o is a company seated in Belgrade, Serbia.
 The ISIC Service Office d.o.o is wholly owned by the ISIC Association.

 ISIC card distribution

 ISIC Exclusive Representatives, who have the exclusive rights to issue ISIC cards in their respective countries, make up a global distribution network for ISIC cards.
 The ISIC card is available in over 130 countries.
 In each country, the ISIC Exclusive Representative is exclusively responsible for ISIC card distribution, promotion and development, including the development and managing a portfolio of local and national benefits and discounts, and services available to the ISIC holders.